trmittal24/swaad/_posts/2021-04-02-salt-swaad-anusaar.md

 Making a savoury meal? *You know the drill, add salt and it increase the aroma!*
 It also helps balance sourness and the overall flavour of the dish.

-**Bonus Tip**: Salt makes vegetables loose water quickly and speeds up the cooking process!
+**Bonus Tip**: Adding salt while cooking makes vegetables loose water quickly and speeds up the cooking process!
 Now you know what to do when that damn dish is taking forever to cook ;)

 I won't get into the science of why this happens but do let me know if you want to discuss.

 "Okay Tarun, we know salt is important now, but HOW MUCH TO USE IT!?"

-### Measuring Salt
+### How to measure Salt?
 You can salt your dish "Swaad Anusaar" (*To Taste*) is something we hear just too often and I know everyone new to cooking has a tough time understanding the right quantity.
 See, I will be honest, there is no right amount of salt and people from different regions of the world actually have varying salt tolerances.
 So, the exact measure will develop only with time.
 However, I can surely help you get started.